abbyssoul/libsolace/README.md

 [license-link]: https://opensource.org/licenses/Apache-2.0

 libSolace is a toolkit for building mission critical application.
-Idea of this library is partually inspired by [NASA's Rules for Developing Safety Critical Code](http://spinroot.com/gerard/pdf/P10.pdf).
+Idea of this library is partially inspired by [NASA's Rules for Developing Safety Critical Code](http://spinroot.com/gerard/pdf/P10.pdf).
 That is the library aims to provide building blocks for fast and reliable applications using modern C++ dialect (At least C++14).
 Note: the implementation attempts to respect P10 rules only to extent practical.
 It is an ongoing effort.
 In this context simple means that it provides minimal necessary set of tools to solve a problem.